-All of the points made below are within this context.
-We have not used Citizen Space to submit our comments to give more flexibility in providing a full response directly within one document.
+We expand on these points within this consultation response.
+We have not used Citizen Space to submit our comments, preferring to provide a full response directly within one document.

-As discussed within the consultation sessions between Fisheries Management Scotland members and SEPA, the majority of our members, who did not have the benefit of previous engagement on these proposals, did not feel that the consultation provided sufficient clarity on SEPA's approach to delivering the framework, and this will undoubtedly have a bearing on the responses that SEPA receive.
-In particular, SEPA received strong feedback that the management of sea lice from existing farms within the framework has not been set out clearly.
+We are aware that SEPA received strong feedback that the management of sea lice from existing farms within the framework has not been set out clearly.
 We also seek further clarity on how the regulatory framework will work in practice to ensure that sea lice levels remain below the exposure threshold.
-Where impacts are detected, it is vital that there is effective enforcement and further explanation from SEPA on how the framework will implement adaptive management, and over what timescales is required.
+Where impacts are detected, it is vital that there is effective enforcement and further explanation from SEPA on how the framework will implement adaptive management, and over what timescales are required.
 We would emphasise that the principle behind the framework should be to prevent impacts in the first place.
 We would therefore encourage SEPA, at the earliest possible opportunity, to provide more detail on how these issues will be addressed.

 The regulatory framework is intended to "form part of a single, enhanced, and comprehensive risk assessment framework" to cover all pressures from marine finfish farms (5.3) and to deliver on the Scottish Government's response to the SIWG to deliver a robust licencing and enforcement system (2.5).
 In order to do this, sea lice arising from existing farms need to be fully considered, in parallel with assessment of proposals for new or expanding farms.
-With this in mind, robust licence conditions to manage infective-stage sea lice in the marine environment from existing farms are fundamentally important and we would welcome the opportunity to engage with SEPA on the development of these conditions.
-As highlighted above, many of our members did not feel that the consultation was clear on these vital issues.
+With this in mind, robust licence conditions to manage infective-stage sea lice in the marine environment from existing farms are fundamentally important, however, we do not feel that the consultation was clear on these vital issues.
 For example, section 5 is not clear on how the lice load from existing farms will feed into the process to consider the total infective-stage sea lice concentration within a wild salmon protection zone when a new development is under assessment.
 It is also not clear from section C14 whether updated and consolidated farm permits to cover farm discharges will apply to all farms.
-Based on our consultation sessions with SEPA, it is our understanding that this section refers to all farms and therefore we expect SEPA to set a clear timeline for implementation of these licence consolidations.
+Based on feedback from consultation sessions attended by Fisheries Management Scotland, it is our understanding that this section refers to all farms and therefore we expect SEPA to set a clear timeline for implementation of these licence consolidations.
 We would like to see this delivered within the same timeframe that SEPA implement the regulatory framework for new farms.